nylas/nylas-mail/packages/cloud-api/README.md

 # Diagnosing Deploys
 Use `eb ssh` to login to the EC2 instance.

-The deploys are put in `/var/app/current`
+The deploys is copied to `/var/app/current`.
+Note that this is not the running code.
+It's the starting place for `docker build` to run from.
+The actual running code is within the docker container.

-You can access logs with `eb logs`
+You can access logs with `eb logs`.
+NOTE: `eb logs` does NOT do a live tail and only shows the latest copy of `/var/log/eb-activity.log`.

-If you're SSH'd into the machine, you can see logs stored in: `/var/log/`.
-The most common log to look at is `/var/log/eb-activity.log`
+The best way to look at logs is to ssh into the box, then go to `/var/log/`

+There are 2 common log files to look at:

+1. `/var/log/eb-activity.log`.
+This will show you the progress of our npm install and other setup piped from the docker container.
+These are only the logs to setup the environment and do not contain application logs
+2. `/var/log/eb-docker/containers/eb-current-app/{DOCKERVERSION}-stdouterr.log`
+   is the location of the application logs of the current docker deploy.

 The script Elastic Beanstalk runs when deploying your app can be found
 here: `/opt/elasticbeanstalk/hooks/appdeploy/enact/00run.sh`